Our #handsoffmyhobby campaign

 We first launched our #handsoffmyhobby campaign in March 2014 in response to the Brussels-based Eurogroup for Animals which was urging MEPs, in the run-up to the European elections, to sign up to a #votes4animals pledge to show their support on ‘animal welfare’.
 This pledge was part of a broader manifesto that MEPs were saying they would campaign for.
 Buried within this manifesto, was a call to “ban the import of wild-caught animals and restrict the number of exotic species that can be imported and traded in the EU, in line with EU policies which tackle related concerns including human health, animal health and the protection of the environment.”

 While a ban on wild-caught animals was concerning enough – particularly if you are into marines – it was also the call to limit ‘exotic species’ that sounded like the death knell to the fishkeeping hobby.
 Why?
 Because the definition of an exotic species is ‘a plant or animal species introduced into an area where they do not occur naturally – a non-native species’.
-Our fear is that this catch-all statement would basically cover tropical marine or freshwater fish, corals, soft corals or other invertebrates because all these are either wild-caught and/or exotic (which means they’re not native to Europe, even if captive-bred in the EU).
+Our fear was that this catch-all statement would basically cover tropical marine or freshwater fish, corals, soft corals or other invertebrates because all these are either wild-caught and/or exotic (which means they’re not native to Europe, even if captive-bred in the EU).
 Effectively that could wipe out the hobby across Europe.

 So we asked hobbyists and businesses to lobby their MEP in the run-up to the Euro elections to let them know about the implications of signing this pledge.